GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.5.0.md

 NEW!
 Aeluran MAA
    - "Aeluran Magi" have been renamed to "Aeluran War Magi" and has received new Art!
    - NEW!
 "Aeluran Magi Artillery" MAA, a seige and combat unit type mix
+   - NEW! regiment icons for all Elf Destiny MAAs!

 NEW Aeluran Magi Reinforcement System
    - event triggered roughly every 5 years where player receives a combination of "Aeluran War Magi" and "Aeluran Magi Artillery"